 Written reports will be sent home at the end of terms 2 and 4.
 If you are in a spilt relationship, reports will be sent to the supportive parent if you have provided your details and this request to our front office staff.

-Students in Yr 3, 5 and 7 will have the opportunity to be involved in the Nation wide assessment NAPLAN.
+Students in year 3 and 5 will have the opportunity to be involved in the Nation wide assessment NAPLAN.
 NAPLAN provides you with another assessment piece to determine how your child is progressing against other children within the state.
 Assessments occur in reading, writing, spelling/grammar and numeracy.

 All unclaimed items are sent to the office.
 All named goods are returned to the correct student.
 All un-named items are kept until the end of each term and are then disposed of.
 To minimise the chances of items being lost and not returned, we ask that all belongings be named.

-Assemblies are a way for the school community to join together to share accomplishments and information.
+Assemblies are a way for the school community to come together to share accomplishments and information.
 We have regular whole school assemblies in weeks 1, 3, 6, 9 & 10.